 This Warsaw tour can easily be incorporated into longer coach itineraries.
 Why not continue to Krakow or even explore Germany en route?

 Fly to Warsaw Airport where you will be met and transferred to your hotel.
 Enjoy the rest of the day at leisure in the Polish capital.

 Warsaw Old Town

-After breakfast in the hotel, why not explore Warsaw’s bustling Old Town?
+After breakfast in the hotel, why not explore Warsaw’s bustling Old Town with a sightseeing tour?
 A labyrinth of cobblestone streets, towering tenement facades and picturesque plazas, it brims with old world charm.
 Beyond this charming core, there is also the new town, a thriving riverside bar and café scene and towering glass skyscrapers.
 With a diverse history, Warsaw is also graced with a collection of museums which portray its complex past.
 Whether you are interested in Chopin or WW2, there’s plenty to discover.

 The Versailles of Poland

 Today, further explore the sprawling capital city of Poland, particularly its magnificent gardens and palaces.
 Wilanów Palace is sure to impress!
 The ‘Polish Versailles’ is one of Poland’s national treasures, boasting both baroque and neoclassical architecture across the 45-hectare estate.
 Enjoy strolling through the vast Italian-style garden.

 This afternoon, perhaps head over to Powsin Botanical Garden.
 Established in 1974 by the Polish Academy of Sciences, it boasts one of the largest collection of magnolia in Poland.